wizardxwoah/greymarket-warehouse/content/texans.md

 I want to point out why the Houston Texans in particular have horrendous branding.

-Imagine if there were teams called:
+> [!example]+ Imagine if there were teams called:

-- Mexico City Mexicans
+> - Mexico City Mexicans
-- Los Angeles Californians
+> - Los Angeles Californians
-- New England New Englanders
+> - New England New Englanders
-- Seattle Washingtonians
+> - Seattle Washingtonians
-- Miami Floridians
+> - Miami Floridians
-- New York New Yorkers
+> - New York New Yorkers
-- Vancouver British Columbians
+> - Vancouver British Columbians

 Those look pretty bad right?
 Extremely low effort?